SteeltoeOSS/Documentation/docs/configuration/kubernetes-providers.md

 All settings above should start with `Spring:Cloud:Kubernetes:Reload`.

->NOTE: `Mode` can also be set to `Event`, which will attempt to maintain an open connection to the API server for real-time reloading of configuration data.
+>`Mode` can also be set to `Event`, which will attempt to maintain an open connection to the API server for real-time reloading of configuration data.

 ### Enable Logging